 After this document is approved by the MetroPlan Orlando Board, it is submitted to the Florida Department of Transportation (FDOT).
-FDOT uses both the National Highway and State Road lists and MetroPlan Orlando's Multimodal System (TMA) lists to program projects for funding in future Work Programs based on both the MetroPlan Orlando TMA priorities and the FDOT FY 2024/25 - FY 2028/29 Tentative Five-Year Work Program.
+FDOT uses both the National Highway and State Road lists and MetroPlan Orlando's Multimodal System (TMA) lists to program projects for funding in future Work Programs based on both the MetroPlan Orlando TMA priorities and the FDOT FY 2025/26 - FY 2029/30 Tentative Five-Year Work Program.

 It is important to note, most new projects or project phases are typically added into the fifth year of the Work Program.
-Once a project in the PPL has been fully funded through construction in the TIP and the FDOT Work Program, it will be listed on the PPL for continuity until the project is complete, but no additional funding for the project will be identified in the PPL.
-Any projects/phases remaining on the PPL can be advanced to a higher priority over time, and new projects can eventually be added to this list of priority projects.
+Once a project in the PPL has been fully funded through construction in the TIP and the FDOT Work Program, it will be listed on the PPL for continuity until the project is complete, but no additional funding needs for the project will be identified in the PPL.
+Any projects/phases remaining on the PPL can be advanced to a higher priority over time, and new projects can eventually be added to this list of priority projects through the long-range planning process.